dell/csm-docs/content/docs/release/_index.md

 > * <span><span/>{{< message text="16" >}}
 > * <span><span/>{{< message text="24" >}}

-## Release Notes for v1.16.1

-### Fixed Issues

-- CSM Operator - CSI sidecar images in the driver deployment are not correctly updated when a custom registry is configured and instead continue to pull the default upstream images.
-- CSM Operator - Offline bundle creation fails to retrieve and save the third‑party image docker.io/openpolicyagent/kube-mgmt:9.3.0 when running on OpenShift.

 ## Release Notes for v1.16.0

 ### New Features/Changes